Readers Question: Explain what is meant by a balance of payments disequilibrium?

-The Current Account (trade in goods, services + investment incomes)
+The Current Account (trade in goods, services + transfer payments and investment incomes)

 If the UK imports more goods and services than we export – then we have a deficit on the current account.
 A significant deficit on the current account is generally referred to as disequilibrium.
 It will be matched by a surplus on the financial account.

 In the post-war period, the UK has usually had a current account deficit, apart from a brief surplus in the early 1980s and 2000s.
 The UK currently has a deficit on the current account.